Continuum percolation in high dimensions: The case when the radii take two values

 Thus the random set $J_i$ gives the exponents of the branches that are, among the $N$ initial branches, still alive at the $i$-th generation in a process with no dependecies due to geometry.

 Until now, we did not take into account the geometrical constraints between individuals.
 For every $i \in \{2,\dots,k+1\}$ and every $j \ge 1$, we set

-When building generation $i$ from generation $i-1$, we explore the Poisson point processes in the area $\bigcup_{j \in J_{i-1}} D_i(X_{i-1}^{j})$.
+We will reject an individual $X_i^j$ and its descendance as soon as $Z_i^j=0$.
+Recall that, when building generation $i$ from generation $i-1$, we explore the Poisson point processes in the area $\bigcup_{j \in J_{i-1}} D_i(X_{i-1}^{j})$.
 By construction of the $C_i$, these areas are distinct for different generations.
-When $Z_i^j=1$, we are sure that the member of the $i$-th generation in the $j$-th branch does not live in an already explored zone.
-Thus, one can check that, for every $i \in \{2,\dots, k+1\}$, the set
+Therefore, one can check that, for every $i \in \{2,\dots, k+1\}$, the set

 is stochastically dominated by $\zeta_i$.
 Thus to prove Proposition \ref{p:onestep}, we now need to bound from below the probability that $\xi_{k+1}$ is not empty.

 $\bullet$ Let $T$ be the smallest integer $j$ such that $ Y_2^j=\dots=Y_{k+1}^j=1$ : in other words, $T$ is the smallest exponent of a branch that lives till generation $k+1$.
 To ensure that $\xi_{k+1}\neq \varnothing$, it is sufficient that $T\le N$ and that $Z_2^T =\dots=Z_{k+1}^T=1$.
 So :